 IPBS is partner site for two other platforms:

-- TRI ("Toulouse Réseau Imagerie"; Head: Dr Antonio Peixoto).
+- TRI ("Toulouse Réseau Imagerie"; Head: Dr Renaud Poincloux).

 - Anexplo (Head: Dr Magali Jacquier).

 - In both cases, IPBS hosts several facilities that are not found on the other sites.
-For instance, in the case of TRI, these include single particle tracking, intravital miscroscopy, and in vivo multiphoton imaging.
+For instance, in the case of TRI, these include intravital microscopy, spectroscopy as well as BSL3 flow cytometry and microscopy.

 These technological facilities are included in the Genopole Toulouse Midi‐Pyrénées, a regional network of research platforms in life sciences (http://www.genotoul.fr), open to groups from both public and private sectors and involved in technology development and innovation.
 It is important to point out that in 2006, the Proteomics platform has obtained the ISO9001:2000 certification, renewed in 2009 as ISO9001:2008 (Lloyd’s Register Quality Assurance, LRQA).